x

 Can I Move My Xfinity Router Anywhere?

-You can move your Xfinity router yourself, but you might not be able to move it just anywhere.
+You can move your Xfinity router yourself, but you might be unable to move it anywhere.
 Where you can move it to depends on the setup of your home and how it is wired.

-It is fine to move your router to any room or location that has a live coax that you can then connect to the device.
+Moving your router to any room or location with a live coax that you can then connect to the device is fine.

 Conclusion

-Xfinity can provide some great services for cable TV, internet, and a host of other things that make modern life easier or more entertaining.
+Xfinity can provide some great services for cable TV, the internet, and other things that make modern life easier or more entertaining.
 They do this by providing you with a service plan and some hardware, much like any similar company.

-While they are quite flexible in what you can do, they do have some restrictions or recommendations to help you get the clearest signals possible.
-If necessary, there are ways to add secondary routers as signal boosters for your home.
+While they are quite flexible in what you can do, they have some restrictions or recommendations to help you get the clearest signals possible.
+There are ways to add secondary routers as signal boosters for your home if necessary.